Typhoon Dujuan (2003): Preparations and impact

 Before Dujuan made its final landfall, the Hong Kong Observatory initially issued a standby warning signal, and eventually raised it to a number 9 signal, the second-highest out of 10, for the first time since Typhoon York in 1999.
 The threat of the storm caused 360 flights to be canceled or delayed at Hong Kong International Airport, and the Hong Kong Stock Exchange was closed.
 Officials opened 27 shelters for residents, housing over 120 people.
 Winds in the territory briefly reached typhoon status, or 120 km/h, at Lau Fau Shan.
 Rainfall reached over 90 mm on Lantau Island.
 Dujuan caused minor flooding and two small landslides In Hong Kong, the typhoon knocked down 85 trees and caused a power outage affecting 300 people in Yuen Long.
 Dujuan injured 24 people in the territory, and four fishermen were missing and presumed drowned after their boat sank.
 Despite the close passage, damage was minor in Hong Kong.
 During the height of the storm, three people stole $1.3 million (USD) worth of jewelry, watches, and clothing from a store.

 On the Chinese mainland, Dujuan produced 183 mm of rainfall in Puning in Guangdong, of which 131 mm fell in 24 hours.
 In Fujian province, winds reached 144 km/h in Quanzhou, and in Guangdong, winds peaked at 179 km/h in Shenzhen.
-In Shenzen near where Dujuan made landfall, 90% of residents lost power, after strong winds knocked down power lines, although it was quickly restored.
+In Shenzhen near where Dujuan made landfall, 90% of residents lost power, after strong winds knocked down power lines, although it was quickly restored.
 Also in the city, 20 people were killed, 16 of whom due to the collapse of a half-finished building that they were constructing.
 Officials had opened 272 emergency shelters before the storm's arrival, housing 4,950 people.
 In Huizhou, nine people were killed, and another three people died in Shanwei from the storm.
 Across Guangdong, the typhoon damaged roads, water and power systems, and telecommunication networks.
 About 139000 ha of crops were damaged in the province, and 54,000 homes were destroyed.
 In Macau, 30 flights were delayed at Macau International Airport, and two bridges were closed.
 In Fuzhou in Fujian province, the storm knocked down 500 trees.
 Overall damage in China was estimated at ¥2.3 billion (CNY, US$277 million), and across Guangdong, the typhoon injured about 1,000 people and killed 40 people.